nju-websoft/ACORDAR/README.md

 ## Relevance Judgments

-The "./Data/qrels.txt" file contains 10,671 relevance judgments in TREC's qrels format, one judgment per line, where each line has four space-separated fields: query_id, iteration (always zero and not used), dataset_id, and relevancy (0: irrelevant; 1: partially relevant; 2: highly relevant).
+The "./Data/qrels.txt" file contains 10,671 relevance judgments in TREC's qrels format, one judgment per line, where each line has four tab-separated fields: query_id, iteration (always zero and not used), dataset_id, and relevancy (0: irrelevant; 1: partially relevant; 2: highly relevant).

 ## Splits for Cross-Validation